Ontario Ombudsman: History

 In March 1975, Ontario became the seventh province to establish an ombudsman's office, preceded by Alberta and New Brunswick (1967), Quebec (1968), Manitoba and Nova Scotia (1970), and Saskatchewan (1972).

 In December 2014, the provincial legislature passed Bill 8, the Public Sector and MPP Accountability and Transparency Act, expanding the office's jurisdiction by granting it the ability to oversee three of the four areas of the "M.U.S.H." sector.
 The M.U.S.H. sector includes: municipalities, universities, school boards, and hospitals.
 Oversight was granted over all areas, with the exception of hospitals.
 Oversight involving school boards began September 1, 2015, while oversight of municipalities and universities begins January 1, 2016.

 In February 2015, the provincial government announced it would require that all Officers of the Legislature undergo an open competition to fill the roles.

 Ombudsman Act

 The powers and authority secured by the Office of the Ombudsman of Ontario are set out in the Ombudsman Act.
 Powers include: permission to enter any government premises to gather evidence without a legal warrant and the power to acquire evidence from witnesses.
 Witnesses include individuals, government officials and employees.
 If the ombudsman decides a witness is "un-cooperative", that witness can face criminal charges.
 To date, no charges have been laid since the Act was introduced.

-The ombudsman may report his or her findings from investigations publicly if it is found that a "decision, recommendation, act or omission" made by a government body under the office's jurisdiction was contrary to law.
+The ombudsman may report their findings from investigations publicly if it is found that a "decision, recommendation, act or omission" made by a government body under the office's jurisdiction was contrary to law.